kgmt0/megapixels/README.md

 # Post processing

 Megapixels only captures raw frames and stores .dng files.
 It captures a 5 frame burst and saves it to a temporary location.
 Then the postprocessing script is run which will generate the final .jpg file and writes it into the pictures directory.
 Megapixels looks for the post processing script in the following locations:

-* ./postprocess.sh
+* `./postprocess.sh`
-* $XDG_CONFIG_DIR/megapixels/postprocess.sh
+* `$XDG_CONFIG_DIR/megapixels/postprocess.sh`
-* ~/.config/megapixels/postprocess.sh
+* `~/.config/megapixels/postprocess.sh`
-* /etc/megapixels/postprocess.sh
+* `/etc/megapixels/postprocess.sh`
-* /usr/share/megapixels/postprocess.sh
+* `/usr/share/megapixels/postprocess.sh`

-The bundled postprocess.sh script will copy the first frame of the burst into the picture directory as an DNG file and if dcraw and imagemagick are installed it will generate a JPG and also write that to the picture directory.
-It supports either the full dcraw or dcraw_emu from libraw.
+The bundled `postprocess.sh` script will copy the first frame of the burst into the picture directory as an DNG file.
+If dcraw and imagemagick are installed it will generate a JPG and also write that to the picture directory.
+It supports either the full `dcraw` or `dcraw_emu` from libraw.

-It is possible to write your own post processing pipeline my providing your own `postprocess.sh` script at one of the above locations.
+It is possible to write your own post processing pipeline by providing your own `postprocess.sh` script at one of the above locations.
 The first argument to the script is the directory containing the temporary burst files and the second argument is the final path for the image without an extension.
-For more details see postprocess.sh in this repository.
+For more details see `postprocess.sh` in this repository.

 # Developing